handpoint/handpoint.github.io/index.md

       id: "integrateddata"
       ariacontrol: home
       image: https://handpoint.imgix.net/Website%20refresh%20photos/product-images/Hi5_Contactless_Cropped.png?w=200
-      description: "If your merchants are moving to integrated payments, but not all at once, you need a standalone PCI-P2PE mobile terminal that you can deploy today to any merchant and flip to integrated with a click of your mouse.
+      description: "If your merchants are moving to integrated payments, but not all at once, you need a standalone 2PE mobile terminal that you can deploy today to any merchant and flip to integrated with a click of your mouse.
 No costs for reterminalization.
 No delays for key injections.
 No risks to your merchant relationship.
-You need the Handpoint integrated-ready standalone."
+You need the Handpoint integrated-ready SmartPOS standalone."
-      buttontxt: "Integrated-Ready Hi5"
+      buttontxt: "Integrated-Ready SmartPOS Standalone"
       buttonlink: "/acquirers#standalone"
     - title: Brandable mPOS
       id: "brandablempos"